bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 2. Add option values

+This will add values such as white, black, and blue.
+You can only create one value at a time.
+In this example, we will need to send three separate `POST` requests to create all colors.

 `POST /v2/options/{option_id}/values`

-This will add values such as white, black, and blue.
-You can create only one value at a time.
-In this example, it will take three separate `POST` requests to create all colors.

 ```json
 {